Ceja95/se_project_express/README.md

 Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
 The file `sprint.txt` should contain the number of the sprint you're currently working on.
 For ex.
 12

 ### Languages Used
-In this project i sticked to JavaScript files, Express / MongoDB, and used the AirBNB ESLint.
+In this project I sticked to JavaScript file structure, Express / MongoDB, and used the AirBNB ESLint.